lmorchard/blog.lmorchard.com/posts/2015-10-28-catbearcoin.md

 A few stars are making a living from their fans
 </div>

-But, with the advent of Foxcoin, someone comes up with the idea to share revenues with folks posting little quips & videos.
+But, with the advent of Catbearcoin, someone comes up with the idea to share revenues with folks posting little quips & videos.
 For most users, it's like any old chat site.